 Registered Staff Hours

-We also want to emphasize the fact that this nursing home excelled in our nursing rating.
-We gave them an A+ in this category.
-Nursing grades are heavily correlated with nurse staffing levels.
-This nursing home provides 0.4 hours of nursing care per resident per day.
-Finally, we also looked at some nursing quality measures in determining our nursing grades.
-This nursing home performed very well when it comes to avoiding major falls and pressure ulcers.
+On top of earning a great overall grade, this nursing home also received an excellent nursing grade, with an A-.
+Nursing scores are tied to levels of nurse staffing.
+This particular nursing home provided 0 hours of nursing care per resident per day.
+Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
+This nursing home performed very well in terms of avoiding major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Does this page answer your questions about Bishop Noa Home for Senior Citizens?